-The 27th Annual Parade of Lights is a classic downtown Sioux Falls event that’s a tradition for city locals while also bringing visitors from all over the region.
+It’s officially Parade of Lights week and we’re bringing back these 10 tips!
+The 28th Annual Parade of Lights presented by First Bank & Trust is a classic downtown Sioux Falls event that’s a tradition for city locals while also bringing visitors from all over the region.
 We’ve put together a list of tips that will help with the first-timer or returning parade-goers.
-Come downtown this Friday, November 23 at 7:30pm and watch dazzling lights travel down historic Phillips Avenue.
-Before you go, make sure to read these 10 Tips for the 27th Annual Parade of Lights.
+Come downtown this Friday, November 29 at 7:30pm and watch dazzling lights travel down historic Phillips Avenue.
+Before you go, make sure to read these 10 Tips for the 28th Annual Parade of Lights.

 1. Dress warm

-We can’t control the weather but local weathermen are predicting a mild Thanksgiving Thursday through Friday.
-We’ll always recommend to bundle up though.
-Break out the coats, hats, gloves, blankets, etc. and enjoy the crisp, South Dakota air!
+We can’t control the weather but local weathermen are predicting a chilly Thanksgiving Thursday through Friday.
+We’ll always recommend to bundle up.
+Break out the coats, hats, gloves, blankets, etc. and enjoy the crisp, South Dakota weather!